vladimirlogachov/MoviesPot/README.md

 # Movies Pot [![Validation](https://github.com/vladimirlogachov/MoviesPot/actions/workflows/validation.yml/badge.svg?branch=master)](https://github.com/vladimirlogachov/MoviesPot/actions/workflows/validation.yml)

 This Kotlin and Compose multiplatform project allows users to explore the world of movies with ease.
 It utilizes the TMDB API to fetch movie data and presents it in a visually appealing manner.
 Jetpack Navigation ensures smooth navigation between screens, while the Paging library enables efficient data loading for a seamless user experience.
 The user interface adheres to Material3 design guidelines, providing a modern and intuitive way to discover and engage with movie content.

 ## Target audience

-- Developers looking to build media-centric applications.
-- Individuals interested in learning about Jetpack Navigation and Paging library integration.
+- Developers interested in learning more about Kotlin and Compose multiplatform.
 - Designers and UI enthusiasts seeking inspiration for Material3-based interfaces.

 ## Demo